Bookmarks tagged with #server.

 An analysis of Facebook photo caching

-Every day people upload more than 350 million photos to Facebook as of December 2012 and view many more in their News Feeds and on their friends’ Timelines.
+Every day people upload more than 350 million photos to Facebook (as of Dec 2012) and view many more in their News Feeds and on their friends’ Timelines.
 Facebook stores these photos on Haystack machines that are optimized to store photos.

 Introducing the new PHP on Heroku